nicolet5/DiffCapAnalyzer/docs/useCases.md

-Three use cases of our proposed project:
+#Three use cases of our proposed project:
-* 1. Input your own battery cycling data, select and visualize representative cycles to get nice plots.
+1. Input your own battery cycling data, select and visualize representative cycles to get nice plots.
 Components: plots, smoothing function, cleaning data functions
-* 2. Look for trends in your own battery cycling data (freedom for user to select what trends to look for).
+2. Look for trends in your own battery cycling data (freedom for user to select what trends to look for).
-Components:
+#### Components:
-	* GUI to plot data from a particular dataset
+- GUI to plot data from a particular dataset
-	* Interface for selecting cycle number to plot
+- Interface for selecting cycle number to plot
-	* link from user inputted cycle number to appropriate plot in the dataset. plots, peak deconvolution and identification, number of peaks in a cycle, peak positions, peak widths, peak heights, exc.
+- Link from user inputted cycle number to appropriate plot in the dataset. plots, peak deconvolution and identification, number of peaks in a cycle, peak positions, peak widths, peak heights, exc.

-* 3. Input battery cycling data and classify battery as a certain type, based off of peak descriptors.
+3. Input battery cycling data and classify battery as a certain type, based off of peak descriptors.
-### Components:
+#### Components:
 - Load in Battery Cycling Data
  - Separate cycles
  - For each cycle calculate;